5 Great Kid-Friendly Hikes Near Las Vegas

 After a weekend in Vegas, take the kids to the great outdoors in Badwater, Death Valley National Park.

-One of the most popular places in Death Valley National Park, this salt flat will have you walking on the lowest terrain in North America, 282 feet below sea level.
+Badwater is one of the most popular places in Death Valley National Park.
+This salt flat will have you walking on the lowest terrain in North America, 282 feet below sea level.
 It is easy walking on a flat surface, and in the cooler months can even be walked barefoot.

 A special treat: Imagine walking on snow, if the sun could warm that snow.
 Travel as far as you feel comfortable or until the terrain gets too bumpy to walk easily.
-The salt flat offers spectacular views of the 11,048 foot Telescope Peak to the west; this is one of the few places you can see such a disparity in elevation and it’s a kid-friendly hike.
+The salt flat offers spectacular views of the 11,048 foot Telescope Peak to the west.
+It’s one of the few places you can see such a disparity in elevation and it’s a kid-friendly hike.

 Summers are blistering hot; best done November-March.